mozilla/addon-sdk/packages/addon-kit/docs/private-browsing.md

 This module is available in all applications.
 However, only Firefox will ever transition into or out of private browsing mode.
-For all other applications, `pb.active` will always return `null`, and none of the events will be emitted.
+For all other applications, `pb.active` will always return `false`, and none of the events will be emitted.